Marvel Studios’ WandaVision arrives on Disney+ on January 15!

 Following the death of her brother Pietro in Avengers: Age of Ultron, Wanda goes to live at the new Avengers Facility in upstate New York, as does Vision.
 It’s in Captain America: Civil War that we first see Wanda and Vision’s relationship develop, even if they are on opposing sides of the Sokovia Accords.

 While the first Doctor Strange film may initially appear unconnected to WandaVision, I’d venture to guess that it won’t be for long.
 After all, the second Doctor Strange movie is currently set to be released in March 2022, and it will feature both Doctor Strange and Wanda Maximoff.
-Titled Doctor Strange and the Multiverse of Madness, we know one thing for sure — crazy things are sure to be on their way.
+Titled Doctor Strange in the Multiverse of Madness, we know one thing for sure — crazy things are sure to be on their way.

 Will Doctor Strange be in WandaVision?
 That is yet to be seen, but I certainly don’t think it hurts to brush up on the Doctor Strange storyline.
 It’s only a matter of time before Doctor Strange and Wanda’s paths cross.